fMichaleczek/PSFactory/docs/USAGE.md

 Refer to the comment-based help for more information about these commands.

-### `Add-FactoryBlueprint`
+### `Add-SnakeBlueprint`

-This command is used to invoke a plaster template built-in the PSFactory module.
+This command is used to invoke a plaster template built-in the PSnake module.
 With this function you can bootstrap your module project by adding classes, functions and associated tests, examples and configuration elements.